Electrician Career Information

 - Attention to detail

-What are the Pros and Cons of an Electrician Career?
+What are the Benefits of an Electrician Career?

-- The work can be interesting and fulfilling (light and warmth are essential to daily living, and you can be the one to help ensure families have both).
+- Performing interesting and fulfilling work (light and warmth are essential to daily living, and you can be the one to help ensure families have both).

-- You can have the opportunity to meet and work with a variety of people, especially if you choose the new-construction field.
+- The opportunity to meet and work with a variety of people, especially if you choose the new-construction field.

-- Since electricity is vital to virtually all aspects of today's society, it is an extremely stable career field.
+- Working in an extremely stable career field, since electricity is vital to virtually all aspects of today's society.

 What are Some of the Jobs for Electricians?

 When it comes to jobs for electricians, various options can exist depending on your area of interest, level of education, and certification.
+So, where do electricians work, specifically?
 Some of the options, industries, and settings in which electricians can find employment include:

 - Self-employment (as an electrical contractor)